jameschen56/who-5-questionnaire/README.md

 2. Install dependencies from the root directory.
 -- `npm install`

-3. Create a MySQL user, password, and database.
+3. Create a MySQL user `root`, password `root`, database `WHO5DataBase`, and create the corresponding tables in below database schema.

 4. Start the serveices in the backend directory.